Jul 13, 2017 | Gwen Smith

 Roles and responsibilities will evolve as automation is implemented, allowing staff to shift their focus onto higher value activities and innovate with the company.
 The attendees believe that as interactions with A.I. applications become the norm within enterprises, your team will appreciate that their work is being completed faster and, hopefully, return to the 8-hour work day.

-Advanced Natural Language Generation (Advanced NLG) is being applied today to increase the effectiveness of compliance writing
+Natural Language Generation (NLG) is being applied today to increase the effectiveness of compliance writing